 To ensure sustainable behaviour, all suppliers of raw materials are to comply with and sign Gränges’ Supplier Code of Conduct.
 In doing so, the suppliers undertake to comply with all applicable laws and regulations, including the 10 principles of the UN Global Compact, and to observe responsible, ethical, and sound business and commercial principles.

-Gränges Supplier Declaration means that suppliers shall have zero tolerance of all types of bribes, corruption and co-operation that breaches competition law, avoid conflicts of interest, have reasonable working conditions, good health and safety standards at their places of work, respect human rights such as not accepting child labour or any form of forced labour, respect for the environment by, amongst other things, minimising damaging emissions and waste production.
-Suppliers shall, in turn, work to implement the principles outlined in the Supplier Declaration with their own suppliers.
+Gränges’ Supplier Code of Conduct states that suppliers are to have zero tolerance for all types of bribes and corruption and for collaborating in violation of competition laws.
+They are also to avoid conflicts of interest, provide reasonable working conditions, promote good health and safety at their workplaces, and respect human rights, such as not accepting child labour or any form of forced labour, and to respect the environment by, for example, minimizing harmful emissions and waste.
+Suppliers must also ensure that the principles in the Supplier Code of Conduct are in turn adhered to by their own suppliers.